ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/migration-v31/index.md

 All major AG Grid releases now come with an accompanying migration tool to help automate the upgrade process.
 This is the easiest way to make sure your projects stay up-to-date with the latest AG Grid changes.

-The migration tool fixes your project's codebase to address any breaking changes and deprecations when upgrading from an older version.
+The migration tool fixes your project's codebase to address the majority of breaking changes and deprecations when upgrading from an older version.
 This is achieved via codemods, which are small scripts that amend your project's source files to apply any necessary fixes.

 To get started, first determine your currently-installed AG Grid version by looking in your project's `package.json`: